 For instance, no other online short course provider besides GetSmarter offers online courses from MIT, Harvard, Oxford, or Cambridge.
 The only exception to this is edX: also owned by GetSmarter’s parent company 2U Inc. None of the competing online course platforms have managed to get their hands on these partnerships, and that gives GetSmarter a very unique value proposition in the online education market.

 That is why if you’re a student seeking to get educated by the world’s best educational institutions without breaking your bank, GetSmarter appears a rather appealing platform.

 But, names and world university rankings are not all there is to a good learning experience.
-To see what the platform’s really about first-hand, I’ll be personally enrolling in MIT’s “Digital Business Strategy: Harnessing Our Digital Future“.
-As this is one of GetSmarter’s most popular online courses, it should give me a good overview of what it’s like to study on the platform.
-And, that experience is what I’ll be documenting in this review of GetSmarter.
+To see what the platform’s really about first-hand, I’ll be personally enrolling in MIT’s “Digital Business Strategy: Harnessing Our Digital Future.”
+As this is one of GetSmarter’s most popular online courses, it should give me a good overview of what it’s like to study on the platform, and I recommend that you read my full review of this course.

 What is GetSmarter?

 GetSmarter is an online education platform that provides online short courses from many of the world’s leading universities.
 GetSmarter was founded in 2008 by brothers Sam and Rob Paddock in Cape Town, South Africa, and the company was acquired by e-learning giant 2U, Inc. back in 2017.

 Since the acquisition, GetSmarter’s catalog of online courses has improved drastically, growing from a handful of partnered universities back in 2016 to the 20+ we see available today.
 And, the catalog of courses appears to be expanding indefinitely which is even more promising.